ajinkyaingole30/traefik/README.md

 ##### Now, inside the Traefik dashboard and you should see a frontend for each host along with a list of corresponding backends.

+##### If you edit your /etc/hosts again you should be able to access the animal websites in your browser.

 vi /etc/hosts

 10.32.0.3 bear.animal.com hare.animal.com moose.animal.com

 curl bear.example.com